Separable overpartition classes and excludant sizes of an overpartition

 6mm { \bf Abstract.} An overpartition is a partition such that the first occurrence (equivalently, the last occurrence) of a number may be overlined.
-In this article, we will investigate two contents of overpartitions.
+In this article, we investigate three contents of overpartitions.
 We first consider the $r$-chain minimal and maximal excludant sizes of an overpartition.
-Then, we introduce $L_k$-overpartitions and $F_k$-overpartitions, which are two types of separable overpartition classes.
+Then, we study the second minimal excludant and mex sequence of an overpartition.
+Finally, we introduce $L_k$-overpartitions and $F_k$-overpartitions, which are separable overpartition classes.